-Table 4: Template EU LI2 - Main sources of differences between regulatory exposure amounts and carrying values in financial statements
+Table 5: Template EU LI2 - Main sources of differences between regulatory exposure amounts and carrying values in financial statements

-Assets carrying value amount represents total assets of the bank under the regulatory scope of consolidation, while in respective columns portion related to relevant risk frameworks is presented.
+Assets carrying value amount represents total assets of the Bank under the regulatory scope of consolidation, while in respective columns portion related to relevant risk frameworks is presented.
 Exposures subject to market risk include only positions booked in the trading book, hence are not included in the framework split of the table above, but only in the column Total.
-As on-balance items subject to deductions are not considered in regulatory exposure, they are as well not included in the framework split of the table above, but only in the column Total.
+As on-balance items subject to deductions are not considered in regulatory exposure, they are as well not included in the framework split of the table above.

-In the column total, off-balance sheet amount represents the nominal value of the off-balance items under the regulatory scope of consolidation, while in the column credit risk framework, off-balance amount after application of credit conversion factors is disclosed.
-Effect of CCF to off-balance is shown separately in the row 9.
+Off-balance sheet amount represents the nominal value of the off-balance items under the regulatory scope of consolidation.
+Effect of CCF to off-balance is shown separately in the row Differences due to conversion factors, within credit risk framework.
+Differences due to netting rules different then accounting netting refer to the effect of regulatory exposure calculation for derivatives under SA-CCR method.